x2smartcardallinone/DisastropheBotV2/README.md

 setup_counter (send a embed, essential for counter members)

-embed_edit (like the name says, you can edit the embed as you want)
+embed_edit (like the name says, you can edit the embed as you want).